osok/Electronic_Gadget_Gizmo/README.md

 #Idea
-Create box that puzzles those that inquire.
+Create box, that puzzles, those that inquire.
 With the exception of a few rules make it such that even though it's open source it's still challenging.

-Considering that others might write how to's, to defeat it.
-Shameful as it might be, reading it would be more so. :-) Its important that any how to can at most give hints and not the actual flag, only provide some assistance for the weak minded that cannot handle the challenge.
+Also give consideration to the fact that others, might write how-to's to defeat it.
+Shameful as it might be, reading it would be more so. :-)
+Its important that any how-to, can at most give hints, and not the actual flag, only provide some assistance for the weak minded that cannot handle the challenge.

 #Levels of play
+You decide what level you want to play at.

 * Super l33t - Tell me nothing, don't even let me on this site
-* Expert - Let me know what's on this page
+* Expert - Let me know what's on this page (See just that little bit of curiosity kept you from being Super l33t.
+Ok, I guess you had to get the rules somehow.
+So Super l33t and Expert can  read this page.
+Super l33t completes the challenge the fastest.
+We'll have to sort that out as time progresses.
-* Script Kiddie - Let me look around this site
+* Script Kiddie - Let me look around this site a little
 * N00b - Let me look for a cheat-sheet or ask someone (Still not going to solve it for you)

 Yes, even if you solve the entire box, if you used cheat-sheets then you're still a N00b, not even rising to the elvel of Script Kiddie.